 But you can’t invest in skills development if you don’t know the specific focus areas for your business.
 In his article, Donald points out how LearnDirect became ‘a remedial plaster for the failure of schools on literacy and numeracy’ rather than a strong vocational alternative to HE.
 A lot of corporate skills investment is like this: reactive, political, remedial.

 Filtered allows you to understand the learning needs that really exist amongst your people.
 Not in general or derived from their keyword searches, but through the specific lens of user activity against your skills framework.

 Here’s what the picture looks like for the version of Filtered we built for L&D:

 You can see the errors in our provisioning clearly.

 The appetite for learning by L&D professionals in the areas of ‘analytics and evaluation’, ‘project management’, ‘commercial awareness’ clearly outstrips supply.
 On the other hand, our assumption that ‘technology and systems’, ‘learning theory’ or ‘building learning cultures’ were strong requirements for L&D professionals meriting more content has been disproven.

-Bottom line: Skills gaps cost organisations millions. magpie helps you address them better.
+Bottom line: Skills gaps cost organisations millions.
+Filtered helps you address them better.
 It’s not a traditional training needs analysis because it reveals active learning preferences vs your provision rather than having people self-identify weaknesses.
 However, since learning is effortful, active engagement is critical.
 When you’re spending millions on training every year, understanding the real focus areas of your people is worth an awful lot.